The World's Strictest Parents: Season 3 (2011)

-Unlike the original series, the teenagers don't know they are going to different parents and think it's a holiday trip.
+Unlike the original series, the teenagers don't know they are going to different parents' households and they think that it's just a holiday trip.
 The new family usually does not speak German and the teenagers likewise usually don't speak any other language than German so they can only talk through translators.
 Therefore, they do not have long conversation or are given advice as in the original series.

+Poland

+In Poland, the reality was aired on TVN from 2012 to 2014 with the title "Surowi rodzice".